AI Agents for Inventory Control: Human-LLM-OR Complementarity: Human-AI Complementarity

 As discussed in Section~\ref{sec:complementarity_theory}, population-level complementarity does not, by itself, imply that any given individual benefits from collaborating with the AI.
 In principle, a positive $\mathrm{CE}$ could arise purely from a selection effect: lower-performing participants follow the LLM's recommendation and match the AI-only benchmark, while higher-performing participants ignore it and match their own human-only baseline.
 Under this explanation, no individual would achieve collaborative performance that exceeds the better of their standalone performance and the AI's performance.

-We first estimate the average individual-level complementarity effect, $\bE_i[\mathrm{CE}_i]$, using \eqref{eq:cei_estimate}.
-The first term, $\bE[a]$, represents the average performance of the Human-AI team over the three instances.
-Next, for each individual $i$ and scenario $z$, the quantity $\max \bigl(f_{H}^{(i)}(z),\, f_{AI}(z)\bigr)$ represents the best performance attainable by a simple ex-ante choice between human-only and AI-only for that individual.
-Averaging $\max\{f_H^{(i)}(z),\, f_{AI}(z)\}$ over individuals and scenarios yields an estimate of $\bE[b]$.
-We plug in the empirical estimates for $\bE[a]$ and $\bE[b]$, which yields
+We first estimate the average individual-level complementarity effect, $\bE_i[\mathrm{CE}_i]$, using \eqref{eq:cei_estimate}, applied separately to each instance.
+Table~\ref{tab:avg_ce} reports the estimates and 95\% bootstrap confidence intervals.
+Instance~1 shows a clearly positive effect whose 95\% CI excludes zero; Instances~2 and~3 are not statistically significant on their own.
+The negative point estimate for Instance~2 is notable: the AI performs strongly on that instance, so 70\% of Mode~A participants score at or below the AI benchmark, making $b(i)$ a high bar to clear.

-To test whether this effect is significantly positive, we bootstrap over participants and obtain a one-sided $p$-value of $0.0643$.
-This provides suggestive evidence that individuals benefit from collaborating with the AI on average, although the statistical significance is marginal.
+Overall, the average individual-level complementarity effect is mixed across instances.
+To better understand the distribution of complementarity, we next estimate what fraction of individuals experience strictly positive complementarity.

-\paragraph{Fraction who benefit from human-AI collaboration.} We apply the lower bound from \cref{cor:ce_positive} to estimate the probability that a randomly drawn individual experiences strictly positive complementarity, $\Pr(\mathrm{CE}_i>0)$.
-Since each participant is observed in only one collaboration mode per instance, we cannot compute $\mathrm{CE}_i = a(i) - b(i)$ for any individual directly.
-However, we can estimate the marginal distributions $P$ and $Q$ of $a$ and $b$ from the two groups of participants: those assigned to Mode B on a given instance contribute observations of $a$, and those assigned to Mode A contribute observations from which we construct $b$ (by taking the maximum of their Mode A performance and the fixed OR$\rightarrow$LLM benchmark for that instance).
-Using these empirical distributions, we find that
+\paragraph{Fraction who benefit from human-AI collaboration.} We apply \cref{cor:ce_positive} separately to each instance to estimate the probability that a randomly drawn individual experiences strictly positive complementarity, $\Pr(\mathrm{CE}_i>0)$.
+Since each participant is observed in only one condition, we cannot compute $\mathrm{CE}_i$ directly, but we can estimate the marginal distributions $P$ and $Q$ of $a$ and $b$ separately for each instance from the Mode B and Mode A participants assigned to it.

-The 95\% confidence interval for this estimate, constructed using bootstrap, is between 0.147 and 0.329.
-This finding implies that at least 20.3\% of individuals in the population are estimated to experience strictly positive complementarity: their collaborative performance exceeds both what they would achieve with OR support alone and what the LLM would achieve without them.
-By \cref{thm:ce_lower_bound}, this bound is tight: there exists a joint distribution consistent with the observed marginals for which exactly 20.3\% of individuals benefit from collaboration.
+Table~\ref{tab:lower_bounds} reports the lower bound $\sup_{t}\,(\hat{F}_a(t) - \hat{F}_b(t))$ and 95\% bootstrap confidence intervals for each instance.
+Across all three instances, individual-level complementarity is present: the lower bound is strictly positive and the 95\% confidence interval excludes zero in every case.
+The bounds range from 30.2\% to 60.5\%, indicating that a substantial fraction of individuals experience strictly positive complementarity.